 During the event, a striking contradiction hit me square in the face.
 It wasn’t explicitly stated and I’m not sure if others are talking about it.
 But, it has my wheels turning.

-The shared economy is likely to widen the divide between the uber (pun intended) wealthy and everyone else.
+The sharing economy is likely to widen the divide between the uber (pun intended) wealthy and everyone else.

 That sounds wonderful, on the surface.
 And, in many ways, noble.
 Making transportation more affordable and convenient is a good thing.

-The lack of efficiency in personally owned goods – whether cars, homes or bikes – is the driving force behind the shared economy and the absolutely HUGE valuations that these software driven ecosystems are creating.
-The concept goes that instead of owning your own vehicle, bike, or whatever other asset is natively “inefficient”, you should be able to “micro lease” access to someone else’s (and, increasingly, some business’s) instead.
+The lack of efficiency in personally owned goods – whether cars, homes, or bikes – is the driving force behind the sharing economy and the absolutely HUGE valuations that these software-driven ecosystems are creating.
+The concept goes that instead of owning your own vehicle, bike, or whatever other asset is natively “inefficient,” you should be able to “micro lease” access to someone else’s (and, increasingly, some businesses’) instead.

-As we have all learned, whether in economics class or from reading Rich Dad Poor Dad, asset ownership is key to growing wealth.
-In fact, applied personally, while our family may not use either one of my cars more than 4% of the time, the fact that I own it outright puts me in a camp of paying far less than the $9000/year referenced.
+As we’ve learned, whether in economics class or from reading Rich Dad Poor Dad, asset ownership is a key to growing wealth.
+In fact, applied personally, while our family may not use either one of our cars more than 4% of the time, the fact that we own them outright puts us in the camp of paying far less than the $9000/year referenced.

 Yet, as a society – and especially within the tech industry – we are generally disturbed by the widening gap between the haves and the have nots.
 Rightly so.
 There is something about extreme and greedy capitalism that we need to get into check.
 Yet, I also wonder if we’ve even begun to think through the ramifications of our infatuation with the shared economy.
 Here we are promoting this new business model that at first blush seems to me will only widen the wealth gap in America.